Register Access Block Icon

 ColumnDescription

-Data Typeboolean (1 bit), uint8, uint16, uint32, float, double. float and double enable the scaled conversion described below.
+Typeboolean (1 bit), uint8, uint16, uint32, float, double. float and double enable the scaled conversion described above.

-Value (Init / Literal only)Decimal, hex (0xFF), binary (0b1010), an enumeration name from the register database (e.g. 'Primary' for CLKSEL), or a MATLAB workspace variable name.
+Value (Init / Literal only)Decimal, hex (0xFF), binary (0b1010), an enumeration name from the register database (e.g. 'Primary' for CLKSEL), or a MATLAB workspace variable.

 Advanced Options